weterpoo/IlliniStudent/backend/backend ReadMe.md

    ```
    By default flask servers run on port 5000.
 See your console for more details on what port it is running at.

+# Final Words
+  You can see our glorious application at illinistudent.cu.cc which is the front end.
+  To peek into the back end you can go to illinistudent.cu.cc:5000

+  Thanks to Peter Woo, Tadas Aleksonis, and Cameron Patrick for being
+  awesome CAs!

+  Also thanks to our fellow group members!
+You (might) be able to find their names in their respective readmes.

+  Backend is created by Shotaro Ikeda, Derek Zhang, Zono Mei, and Jason Situ